What Are Relative Adverbs?

 Relative Adverb: Why

-Another common relative adverb among English speakers is When which is an adverb of reason.
+Another common relative adverb in English is 'why', which is used to introduce adverbial clauses of reason.
+It provides additional information about the cause or motivation for an action or event in a sentence.
 Pay attention to the following examples:

-As you can see, the person is searching for a reason to find.
+As you can see, the person is searching for a reason.